shaikhasif69/secret-santa-game/README.md

 ### Game Logic:
 - Each player is assigned someone from the remaining pool
 - As people play, the pool shrinks (but players don't see this)
-- Special rule: Asif and Mehreen are always paired together 💑
+- Special rule: Asif and MayRin are always paired together 💑
 - Email sent immediately with assignment details

 ## 👥 Participants

 - Asif
-- Mehreen
+- MayRin
-- Tahir
+- Taher
-- Simran
+- Simi Ran
 - Sobia

 ## 🎨 Project Structure